-After a short trial, Orion introduced the SnapComms survey capability, a pop-up alert that typically appears in the bottom right hand of a screen and an effective tool for soliciting actionable data for management.
+After a short trial, Orion introduced the SnapComms employee survey channel, a pop-up alert that typically appears in the bottom right hand of a screen, and an effective tool for soliciting actionable data for management.

-Orion uses the SnapComms tool for two purposes.
+Orion uses the SnapComms surveys for two purposes.
 The first is the Daily Pulse, “How was your day?” survey, which prompts staff to select either a good, neutral or bad emoji.

 The second is the quarterly Employee Net Promoter Score ranking, where staff are asked how likely they are to recommend working at Orion based on a scale of 1 – 10.